Want to find readers for your screenplay? Here’s how. – Pt. 2

 Don’t pussyfoot around – spell it out in no uncertain terms why you are going to be the best thing that ever happened to their company, making sure to include samples of your very best work and links to your social media platforms (which show all the awesome industry connections you have).

-You want your first contact with this person to be a favourable one, so don’t rush this step.
+You want your first contact with this person to be a favorable one, so don’t rush this step.
 Make sure your credentials, CV, and Bad Ass Cover Letter are polished to death before you hit the “send” button.

 Always remember: everyone in this rough-and-tumble, razzle-dazzle industry is just looking for his or her next hit.
 Your script could be theirs.